DasIstTobias/UpdateLinux/README.md

 # Update Script for Linux

 This is a script that automatically opens gnome-terminal, konsole, xterm, lxterminal or terminator when executed, then displays the name of the package manager and performs an update of the system.
-APT, DNF, zypper and Pacman are supported.
+APT, DNF, zypper, Pacman and Yay are supported.
 After the update has been successfully completed, the terminal window is closed.

 Before the script can be used, it must be made executable:
    ```bash